-January- February: DC Council Holds Agency Performance Hearings year to project expected revenue collections for the current year and upcoming three years.
+January- March: DC Council Holds Agency Performance Hearings

+The CFO's Role: In February, the CFO issues a revenue forecast, one of four issued during the year to project expected revenue collections for the current year and upcoming three years.
 The budget that will later be submitted by the Mayor cannot spend more than the revenue projected in the February forecast.